FHA Vs. VA Loans: What’s The Difference, And Which One Is Best For You?

 VA loans are backed by the U.S. Department of Veterans Affairs.
-These loans are a benefit available to those who have served our county.
+These loans are a benefit available to those who have served our country.

 If you’re eligible, VA loans are an excellent option for home buyers, offering competitive interest rates and requiring no down payment.

 Unlike FHA loans, VA loans aren’t available to the general public.
-Those who are potentially eligible for these types of loans include active duty service members, National Guard and Reserve members, veterans and some surviving spouses.
+Those who are potentially eligible for the different types of VA loans include active duty servicemembers, National Guard and Reserve members, veterans and some surviving spouses.

 You can learn more about VA loan eligibility and minimum service requirements at VA.gov.

 Keep in mind, however, that in addition to being eligible for a VA loan from a service standpoint, you’ll also need to meet your lender’s credit and financial requirements and provide them with a statement of service for VA loan applications.